The Man Who Reclaimed His Head: Production

 The film was based on a 1932 stage play which also starred Rains.
 Jean Arthur played Verin's wife.
 In the play, the character of Paul Verin was physically malformed and suffered from various ailments.
 In the film, he did not.
 Though it isn't known why the change was made, it was likely Rains' choice.

 Neither the play or the film were successful.
-The play closed after only 23 performances and the film was did not sell many tickets.
+The play closed after only 23 performances and the film did not sell many tickets.